Uncle-Awrt/Torio-Client/README.md

 - **Hitbox** – Expands entity hitboxes for easier targeting.
 - **Micro Aim** – Automatically fine-tunes your sensitivity when manually aiming at an enemy, helping your aim lock on smoothly.
 - **Trigger Bot** – Automatically attacks when your crosshair is over a target.
 Supports two switchable modes: First Hit and Auto Click.
+- **Aim Assist** – Helps guide your aim toward nearby targets by subtly adjusting your crosshair.
+Improves tracking and target focus, but may feel inconsistent in its current state (will be refined in the next update).

 ![Combat Modules Screenshot](./images/combat_modules5.png)